 Simple trips to CVS/Walgreens when you’re sick

 Here, it’s about a 20-minute game of charades and hoping they gave you the right stuff at a pharmacy, which is usually closed during lunchtime and not open past 7 p.m.
-Solution: Pack some over-the-counter products that you are used to taking when you get sick (Nyquil, Dayquil, Modistat, Tylenol), and if you do have to make a trip to the pharmacy, make sure it’s to a 24-hour location.
+Solution: Pack some over-the-counter products that you are used to taking when you get sick (Nyquil, Dayquil, Modistat, Tylenol products not available in Italy), and if you do have to make a trip to the pharmacy, make sure it’s to a 24-hour location.
 Every major city has at least one, where ringing the doorbell gets you service after 23:00.
 (In Florence, there’s one in Piazza Duomo and another at the Santa Maria Novella train station.) *Tip: You can find Italian equivalents to all American medicines that work just as well, but getting U.S. prescriptions filled here can be tricky/impossible.
 Make sure to bring enough of any prescribed medicines for the duration of your stay, or know that you’ll have to pay to see a doctor here (€15-€45) and get an Italian prescription.

 Being able to walk side-by-side with friends on the sidewalk

 Italian historical city center sidewalks are only wide enough for one person, if that.
 So most stroll single file or walk in the street.
 Solution: Make note of pedestrian-only streets, which are usually also the city’s prettiest, and try to go that route when possible (Florence is full of them now, thanks to Mayor Matteo Renzi).
 Roads closed to traffic are also quieter and wider, so you can actually enjoy a conversation.
 Taking high-traffic streets may be more direct, but arriving a few minutes earlier isn’t worth introducing frustration into your new, laid-back Italian lifestyle.